Flag of Minnesota: Final design

 On December 19, 2023, the commission officially selected design A2 by an 11-to-1 vote, with B2 receiving the sole dissenting vote.
+Ahead of the vote, Commission Chair Luis Fitch said he saw the Mississippi River represented in the flag's light blue field, noting it as the most important river in the U.S. and emphasizing the significance of its origin in Minnesota.

-The new flag officially became Minnesota’s state flag on May 11, 2024, coinciding with the state’s annual Statehood Day celebrations.
+The new flag officially became Minnesota's state flag on May 11, 2024, coinciding with the state's annual Statehood Day celebrations.

 Response to the 2024 flag

 Public reaction to the final design of the 2024 Minnesota state flag was mixed, with many praising its simplicity and symbolism, while others criticized the change.
 Flag expert Ted Kaye of the North American Vexillological Association described the design as "outstanding", placing it among the top ten U.S. state flags.
-A local news poll, however, found that only 23% of Minnesota voters supported adopting the new flag, while 21% preferred replacing it with a different design and 49% wanted to keep the existing flag.

 Democratic leaders praised the inclusive design process and the removal of controversial imagery from the previous flag.
 Lieutenant Governor Peggy Flanagan, who had previously declined to display the old flag due to its depiction of Indigenous people, called the new version an "upgrade" that better represents all Minnesotans.